AI prompts

 - `completion`: sequence of messages generated during rollout by model and Environment

-- `answer`: primary answer column, optional if `info` is used
+- `answer`: primary answer column, optional (defaults to empty string if omitted)

 - `state`: can be modified during rollout to accumulate any metadata (`state['responses']` includes full OpenAI response objects by default)

-- `info`: auxiliary info needed for reward computation (e.g. test cases), optional if `answer` is used
+- `info`: auxiliary info needed for reward computation (e.g. test cases), optional (defaults to empty dict if omitted)

 - `task`: tag for task type (used by `EnvGroup` and `RubricGroup`)